wtout/pub-labs-linux-auto/Definitions/README.md

 ### What is this folder for? ###

-This folder is used to store the customer environment definitions
+This folder is used to store the build environment definitions